top of page

 4. iGoDutch

-One of those good things of traveling was to mingle with fellow travelers and had meals together.
-Being strangers and budget travelers, we definitely "went dutch" and if the bills could be simply divided equally, things would have been easier.
+One of those good things when travelling was to mingle with fellow travellers and had meals together.
+Being strangers and budget travellers, we definitely "went dutch" and if the bills could be simply divided equally, things would have been easier.
 But we came from different cultures and backgrounds and it were fair that we split according to what we ordered.
-It was then that we discussed about the tipping system and service charge system used in restaurants in different countries.
-I need an app that can handle both systems and any taxes.
+It was then that we talked about the tipping system and service charge system used in restaurants in different countries.
+I needed an app that can handle both systems and any taxes where applicable.

 Our objective is to make iPackTravel a truly one app for all travel needs.